corretto/amazon-corretto-crypto-provider/README.md

 * `com.amazon.corretto.crypto.provider.janitor.stripes`
    Takes *positive integer value* which is the requested minimum number of "stripes" used by the `Janitor` for dividing cleaning tasks (messes) among its workers.
    (Current behavior is to default this value to 4 times the CPU core count and then round the value up to the nearest power of two.)
-   See `Janitor.java` for for more information.
+   See `Janitor.java` for more information.
 * `com.amazon.corretto.crypto.provider.cacheselftestresults` Takes in `true` or `false` (defaults to `true`).
 If set to `true`, the results of running tests are cached, and the subsequent calls to `AmazonCorrettoCryptoProvider::runSelfTests`